strimzi/strimzi-kafka-oauth/HACKING.md

 In a new Terminal shell execute the following:

 ```
-# Get internal configuration for access from within container:
+# Get internal configuration for access from within the container:
 kind get kubeconfig --internal > ~/.kube/internal-kubeconfig

 # Make sure to use latest version of image